Supporting Your Child With Phonics…

 How is phonics taught?

-At Endon Hall Primary School, phonics is delivered using the Letters and Sounds programme, which we have aligned to the 2014 National Curriculum.
+At Endon Hall Primary School, phonics is delivered using the Letters and Sounds programme.
 The Letters and Sounds programme aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills, with the aim of enabling children to become fluent readers by the age of seven.